FAIRDataPipeline/hugo_source_files/content/docs/data_registry/_index.md

 bookCollapseSection: true
 ---

+<span style="color:red">*Notice: This Documentation is in the process of being updated, some of the information may be out of date, or incorrect.*</span>

 # FAIR Data Registry

 The FAIR data pipeline requires to maintain a data registry as we have the following **objectives**: